DavidStevensonVtex/Java/Sams-Teach-Yourself-Java/day-6/README.md

 A variable or method declared without an access control modifier is available to any other class in the same package.

 Any variable declared without a modifier can be read or changed by any other class in the same package.

+##### Private Access

+To completely hide a method or variable and keep it from being used by other classes, use the `private` modifer.

+Private variables are useful in two circumstances:

+* When other classes have no reason to use that variable
+* When another class could wreak havoc by changing the variable in an inappropriate way.

+Using the `private` modifier is the main way in which an object encapsulates itself.